By the Numbers

 Faster permit review time when using wetland mitigation credits

 Waterfront infrastructure projects can now purchase tidal wetland mitigation credits from the Saw Mill Creek Pilot Wetland Mitigation Bank: NYC's first-ever mitigation bank.
-They are exclusively available for environmental impact offsetting for projects being undertaken in select parts of the city.

 The bank provides compensatory mitigation credits to applicants who are going through the federal and state waterfront permitting process.